pokt-network/pocket/README.md

 ---

-Some relevant links are listed below, however for a the full ongoing documentation **please refer to the [wiki repository](https://github.com/pokt-network/pocket/wiki)**.
+Some relevant links are listed below.
+Refer to the complete ongoing documentation at the **[Pocket GitHub Wiki](https://github.com/pokt-network/pocket/wiki)**.

 If you'd like to contribute to the Pocket V1 Protocol, start by:

 1. Get up and running by reading the [Development Guide](docs/development/README.md)